ZomkaDEV/usbliter8-fun/work-27.0b4-n104/README.md

 It was not needed for Photos, and `dpprobe` showed protected file creation is not the obstacle there.
 Left unported deliberately: porting it would globally weaken another subsystem and make the next boot ambiguous.
 Only worth revisiting if something produces an actual protection-class denial.

+### 6. Deep sleep doesn't work

+During deep sleep, the device hangs and has to be rebooted.
+This a common issue on tethered downgrades.

 ### Also useful, lower stakes

 - **No live syslog.** `idevicesyslog` needs pairing and `/usr/bin/log` does not exist on the device.
 Copy `/var/db/diagnostics` off and read it on the host.